College of Business

 • MINS 235 - Database Design

 *Note double counting opportunities (meeting two requirements with one course) within business and general education.
 MATH 108 or MATH 107 fulfills the A4 Quantitative Reasoning requirement.
-ECON 102 fulfills the D2 Societal Institutions requirement (in the Global Development or International Studies pathways) and ECON 103 fulfills the D1 Individual and Society requirement (in the Ethics, Justice, and Policy pathway).
+ECON 102 or ECON 103 (both required for the major) will fulfill the Area D Societal Institutions requirement in general education.
+BSIS 308 (required for the major) double counts as the upper division pathway area B/Scientific Inquiry/Quantitative Reasoning course.

 AP Tests/Transfer Work

-If you took AP tests in the following areas and scored a three of higher, you have earned college credit for the following business requirements.
+If you took Advanced Placement (AP) tests in the following areas and scored a three of higher, you have earned college credit for the following business requirements.
 To receive credit, your official scores need to be sent to CSU, Chico (test code 4048).
 Other AP test information can be found in the University catalog.

 • AP Calculus AB or BC = MATH 107 (which also meets area A4 of general education*)

-• AP Economics-Macro = ECON 102 (which also meets area D2 of general education*)
+• AP Economics-Macro = ECON 102 (which also meets area D of general education*)

-• AP Economics-Micro = ECON 103 (which also meets area D1 of general education*)
+• AP Economics-Micro = ECON 103 (which also meets area D of general education*)

 • AP Statistics = MATH 108 (which also meets area A4 of general education*)

 *Note double counting opportunities (meeting two requirements with one course) within business and general education.
 MATH 108 or MATH 107 fulfills the A4 Quantitative Reasoning requirement.
-ECON 102 fulfills the D2 Societal Institutions requirement (in the Global Development or International Studies pathways) and ECON 103 fulfills the D1 Individual and Society requirement (in the Ethics, Justice, and Policy pathway).
+ECON 102 or ECON 103 (both required for the major) will fulfill the Area D Societal Institutions requirement in general education.
+BSIS 308 (required for the major) double counts as the upper division pathway area B/Scientific Inquiry/Quantitative Reasoning course.

-If you took or plan to take any of the lower-division courses listed above at a California Community College, you can use www.assist.org to see if they are transferable to meet our degree requirements.
-Feel free to contact Business Student Advising for further assistance.
+If you took or plan to take any of the lower-division courses listed at another institution, you can use www.assist.org (for California Community College) and/or contact Business Student Advising for further assistance and to ensure accuracy in receiving credit for transfer course work and AP tests.

 Choosing Your Option

-Within the BADM or BSIS degree, you choose your option (area of specialization) based upon your career interests and personal goals.
-The Business Student Advising staff would love to talk with you about the academic options in the college and help you find the one that best fits you.
-Remember all of your lower core must be completed with a C or better before moving into upper-division core or option courses.
+Within the Business Administration and Business Information degrees, you choose your option (area of specialization) based upon your career interests and personal goals.
+The Business Student Advising can provide assistance with choosing your option finding the one that best fits you.
+Remember, all of your lower core must be completed with a C- or higher before moving into most of the upper-division core and option courses.
 The upper-division business core courses will begin to introduce you to the various options and help you confirm your decision.
 We encourage you to investigate what options we offer and continue to meet with us for course planning strategies.
 You can also see our Getting to Graduation page for more suggestions on how to find your option.

 Glenn Hall